Today's Viewpoint: A MarshBerry Publication

 • Alignment with your Will.
 Your perpetuation plan should align seamlessly with your Will, ensuring that your wishes are clearly stated and legally enforceable.

 • Succession planning.
 A well-rounded perpetuation plan should also encompass a succession plan.
-A succession plan will ensure that critical roles within your organization are covered as other people assume greater leadership or ownership roles.
+A succession plan will cover critical roles within your organization as other people assume greater leadership or ownership roles.

 Succession plans need to be clearly and consistently communicated

 Within a perpetuation plan, succession planning must be a key component.
 Organizational succession prepares key leaders for future roles.
-Preparing the new leader(s) of your firm must be thought out, communicated and clear to ensure a seamless transition of power.
-When identifying a successor consider these questions:
+Preparing your firm’s new leader(s) must be thought out, communicated, and clear to ensure a seamless transition of power.
+When identifying a successor, consider these questions:

 • Are there family members already involved in the business?
 In what capacity and how may this change over time?

-• Are there senior leaders in the organization that are candidates for succeeding into ownership?
+• Are senior leaders in the organization candidates for succeeding in ownership?
 What is your level of personal relationship with these people?

-• What level of additional training, mentorship or education is required before the successor is ready?
+• What additional training, mentorship, or education level is required before the successor is ready?

 • How are you preparing them?
 What additional steps can you begin to take now to ensure their success?